Carnival Encounter: Star Princess

 Star Princess was launched on 10 May 2001 at Fincantieri's shipyard in Monfalcone, Italy.
 On 29 June 2001, a fire started in a galley on board when sparks from a welding torch ignited it.
 The fire spread into a dining room but damage was not extensive and construction continued until completion on 25 January 2002.

 Star Princess was christened on 25 January 2002 at Fincantieri's Monfalcone shipyard by her godmother, Gunilla Antonini, wife of Fincantieri's executive chairman, Corrado Antonini.

-Service history

 At the time of her delivery to Princess Cruises, Star Princess was too large to make a Panama Canal transit, so to arrive in Los Angeles, she embarked on an eastward voyage from Italy, taking her through the Mediterranean, the Suez Canal, the Indian Ocean, and a 26-day inaugural voyage across the Pacific Ocean.